Daniel-Chin/AuthedIP/specification.md

   duplicating has a rate limit specified during subscription router drops packets, looking like congestion for the hosts.

+alert
-alarm should gradually raise the check probability.
+  should gradually raise the check probability. at some point, becomes verify-then-forward.

 no more content verification
   since we only defend against dos.